 Nobody likes to spend their hard-earned money on things you don't need for your build, and the S55 charge pipes often get questioned if they're worth upgrading.
 This article is intended to shed some light on the topic of upgraded S55 Charge Pipes.

 There are two distinct components which comprise the charge air piping on the S55.
-The first is the pair of pipes connected to the turbos and the intercooler, we'll refer to this as the Hot-Side Charge Pipes
+The first is the pair of pipes connected to the turbos and the intercooler, we'll refer to this as the Hot-Side Charge Pipes.
+The other component of the charge piping is the pipe connected between the intercooler and the throttle body, we'll refer to this as the J-Pipe.

 ARE THE HOT-SIDE S55 CHARGE PIPES A FAILURE POINT?